Toxins in Traditional Toothpaste & Natural Toothpaste

 Sustainable & Plastic-Free Alternative

 Canary is plastic-free.
 Canary Toothpaste Tablets come in amber glass jars or compostable refill pouches.
 There are 126 tablets in a jar (2-month supply).
 The compostable pouches come in two sizes: 63 tablets (1-month supply sample pouch) or 240 tablets (4-month refill pouch).
-I find that the glass jars retain the flavors better, but either way, I feel 100% better knowing that my household did not partake in the 400 million discarded toothpaste tubes this year that will still be hanging around hurting our ecosystem 500 years from now.
+I find that the glass jars retain the flavors better, but either way, I feel 100% better knowing that my household did not partake in the 400 million discarded toothpaste tubes this year... discarded single-use plastic and aluminum which will still be doing damage to our ecosystem 500 years from now.
 Canary is a bold brand committed to purging plastics.
 Let's go Canary!
 Kindly recycle, please.

 Visit my Canary Toothpaste Review post for a deeper dive into Canary Toothpaste Tablets.
 You may also be encountering toxins when you floss.
 Come on over to my Toxins & Microplastics in Dental Floss post to see the not-so-flossy side of flossing.